-ProRail responds to ad hoc requests as quickly as possible, and will in any case inform the titleholder concerned within five working days whether the requested path is available.
+ProRail indicates in any event within 5 working days after receiving an ad hoc request to affected titleholders whether the requested path is available for allocation.
 On request, ProRail will provide information on the capacity still available for ad hoc requests within the timetable.